 The Society objected to the development on exactly the same grounds as the first time, namely: that the application is contrary to local adopted policy; is situated outside the Defined Development Boundary; that it is within an area designated as an important open gap and the Upwey Conservation area.

-Dorset Council did not decide the new application within the laid down timescales (the is nothing sopecial about that, the Council has a backlog!)
+Dorset Council did not decide the new application within the laid down timescales.
 The developer therefore invoked their right of appeal to the Planning Inspectorate (a central Government executive agency).
 The Upwey Society made a short submission referring the inspector to out porevious objection.